ozburo/babushka/README.md

 #
 ## Getting Started

-Using Babushka is pretty straightforward and essentially comes in to two parts:
+Using Babushka is pretty straightforward and essentially comes in two parts:

 1. `Babuska.Extension` to add to your Jinja2 Templating Environment
 2. `Babushka.Model` to subclass for your NDB Model Classes